 The results of hypothesis testing with path analysis of the effects of grit on task performance by mediating transformational leadership and job involvement are summarized in Table 4 and visualized in Figur 1 and Figur 2.
-The hypothesis testing results in Table 4 show that all hypothesis were supported (t-value > t-table at $\alpha$ = .01).
-Therefore the result of this study are grit, transformational leadership, and job involvement had a significant direct effect on task performance, grit and transformational leadership had a significant direct effect on job involvement, and grit had a significant direct effect on transformational leadership.
+The hypothesis testing results in Table 4 show that all hypothesis were supported (t-value > t-table at α =.01).
+Therefore the result of this study are grit, transformational leadership, and job involvement had a significant direct effect on job involvement, and grit had a significant direct effect on transformational leadership.